maloleroy/fhe-bpce/README.md

 ### seal-lib

-Implements `CryptoSystem` for systems backed by Microsoft SEAL (BFV and CKKS).
+Implements `CryptoSystem` for systems backed by Microsoft SEAL (BFV, BGV and CKKS).

+It relies on an external crate, `sealy`.
+This crate provides convenient wrappers around Rust bindings of Microsoft SEAL.
+As this crate is no longer maintained and ships an outdated version of Microsoft SEAL, an updated version of the crate is provided in `seal-lib/sealy`.
+It is licensed under MIT.

 ### zama-lib

 Implements `CryptoSystem` for systems backed by Zama (TFHE).

+It relies on an external crate, `tfhe`.
+This crate provides a Rust implementation of the TFHE cryptosystem.
-Note that currently, the underlying crate (`tfhe`) fails to build its documentation.
+Note that currently, the underlying crate fails to build its documentation.
 Please use `cargo doc --open --no-deps -p zama-lib`